openhab/openhabian/README.md

 ## openHAB versions 2 and 3
 openHABian was made to provide a seamless User eXperience with openHAB.
-Now that openHAB 3 is released to the public, we have incorporated changes to run on and migrate to and from within openHABian.
+Now that openHAB 3 is released to the public, we have incorporated changes to run on and migrate to openHAB 3 from within openHABian.

 ## Hardware recommendation
 Let's put this first: our current recommendation is to get a RPi 4 with 2 or 4 GB,